False consensus effect

-Additionally, when confronted with evidence that a consensus does not exist, people often assume that those who do not agree with them are defective in some way.
-There is no single cause for this cognitive bias; the availability heuristic, self-serving bias, and naïve realism have been suggested as at least partial underlying factors.
-The bias may also result, at least in part, from non-social stimulus-reward associations.
-Maintenance of this cognitive bias may be related to the tendency to make decisions with relatively little information.
-When faced with uncertainty and a limited sample from which to make decisions, people often "project" themselves onto the situation.
-When this personal knowledge is used as input to make generalizations, it often results in the false sense of being part of the majority.

 The false consensus effect has been widely observed and supported by empirical evidence.
-Previous research has suggested that cognitive and perceptional factors (motivated projection, accessibility of information, emotion, etc.) may contribute to the consensus bias, while recent studies have focused on its neural mechanisms.
 One recent study has shown that consensus bias may improve decisions about other people's preferences.
 Ross, Green and House first defined the false consensus effect in 1977 with emphasis on the relative commonness that people perceive about their own responses; however, similar projection phenomena had already caught attention in psychology.
-Specifically, concerns with respect to connections between individual’s personal predispositions and their estimates of peers appeared in the literature for a while.
-For instances, Katz and Allport in 1931 illustrated that students’ estimates of the amount of others on the frequency of cheating was positively correlated to their own behavior.
-Later, around 1970, same phenomena were found on political beliefs and prisoner’s dilemma situation.
+Specifically, concerns with respect to connections between individual's personal predispositions and their estimates of peers appeared in the literature for a while.
+For instances, Katz and Allport in 1931 illustrated that students’ estimates of the frequency of cheating by others was positively correlated to their own behavior.
+Later, around 1970, the same phenomena were found on political beliefs and prisoner's dilemma situation.
 In 2017, researchers identified a persistent egocentric bias when participants learned about other people's snack-food preferences.
 Moreover, recent studies suggest that the false consensus effect can also affect professional decision makers; specifically, it has been shown that even experienced marketing managers project their personal product preferences onto consumers.

+Possible causes

+There is no single cause for this cognitive bias; however, several underlying mechanisms have been suggested to contribute to its formation and maintenance.
+Previous research has suggested that cognitive and perceptional factors (motivated projection, accessibility of information, emotion, etc.) may contribute to the consensus bias, while recent studies have focused on its neural mechanisms.
+The bias may also result, at least in part, from non-social stimulus-reward associations.

+Cognitive Mechanisms

+Cognitive mechanisms, such as the availability heuristic, self-serving bias, and naïve realism have been suggested as at least partial underlying factors in the False Consensus Effect.
+The availability heuristic is a mental shortcut that people default to, in which people may incorrectly attribute the likelihood or commonness of something based on how cognitively available the concept is to them, or how quickly it comes to mind; this could contribute to the False Consensus Effect when individuals have a readily available concept, causing them to overestimate its commonality.
+Self-serving bias is an attribution error that describes the tendency to attribute successes and positive traits to one's own internal factors, and attribute failures or negative traits to the external environment.
+This can contribute to the False Consensus Effect by justifying our actions with self-serving bias, and consequently using the False Consensus Effect to reinforce that those actions were acceptable by believing our views are widely shared.
+Naïve realism is the idealist belief that we perceive the world accurately, and individuals who disagree with our perceptions are incorrect or biased; this contributes to the False Consensus Effect by reinforcing that people who disagree with our view are part of the minority, whereas the majority still agrees with us.